-Following a successful corporate and financial restructuring in Fiscal 2021, Avant has continued to build positive momentum, achieving positive cash flow from operations, adjusted EBITDA, and adjusted net income for the period ended February 28, 2023.
-As at February 28, 2023, the Company maintained a strong financial position consisting of \$2.6 million in cash and \$17.4 million in working capital.
+Avant continues to deliver growth for its shareholders by achieving positive cash flow from operations, adjusted EBITDA, and adjusted net income for the three month period ended May 31, 2023.
+As at May 31, 2023, the Company generated strong cash flows from operations before changes in non cash working capital of \$2.1 million and has \$16.7 million in working capital as at May 31, 2023.
 Key highlights for the period included: